 To Do: There is no simple to-do list that applies to all students.
 With over thirty-five majors, over sixty faculty serving as major advisers, and with students themselves having unique paths towards deciding on a major, any attempt to generalize the major selection process is very difficult.
 Students should consult the advice and resources listed below as appropriate.

-By April 2021, whatever the particular path, all sophomores should have a declared major in BiONiC and a major work plan (the Online Major Work Plan in BiONiC for Bryn Mawr majors, in accordance with Haverford's procedures if a Haverford major) approved by the appropriate faculty major adviser.
+By the end of April, whatever the particular path, all sophomores should have a declared major in BiONiC and a major work plan (the Online Major Work Plan in BiONiC for Bryn Mawr majors, in accordance with Haverford's procedures if a Haverford major) approved by the appropriate faculty major adviser.
 You'll find the Online Major Work Plan in the Sophomore Plan corner of your Student Center in BiONiC, but the instructions for filling out the plan are available on Moodle.

-Sophomore Plan Class of 2023 Moodle Site (for up-to-date info, complete instructions for declaring a major, etc.)
+Sophomore Plan Moodle Site (for up-to-date info, complete instructions for declaring a major, etc.)

 Selecting a Major